Capital punishment in Tennessee: Current status

 Of the two women sentenced to death, Gaile Owens had her sentence commuted to life imprisonment with the possibility of parole by Governor Phil Bredesen in July 2010, owing to a sentence deemed "disproportionate" (she was convicted in 1986 for having killed her husband who beat her).
 Two other inmates were granted executive in the history of Tennessee's modern death penalty; Michael Joe Boyd and Jerome Harbison had their sentences commuted to life imprisonment without the possibility of parole by Governor Phil Bredesen (no other Tennessee governor had commuted any death sentences in the modern death penalty era).
-The second woman, Christa Pike, who was convicted in 1996 for having tortured to death a fellow Job Corps dormitory resident, remains on death row.
+The second woman, Christa Pike, who was convicted in 1996 for having tortured a fellow Job Corps dormitory resident to death, remains on death row.

 In 2024, Tennessee saw moves to allow the death penalty for defendants convicted of child rape.
 It passed the Tennessee House of Representatives with a 77-19-1 vote, and it passed the Tennessee Senate with 24-5.
-Governor Bill Lee would sign the bill into law in May 2024.
+Governor Bill Lee signed the bill into law on May 9, 2024, and it went into effect on July 1, 2024.
+This law could ultimately challenge the precedent of Kennedy v.
+Louisiana.

 In March 2025, Tennessee scheduled the 2025 execution dates of four murderers: Oscar Franklin Smith (May 22, 2025), Byron Lewis Black (August 5, 2025), Donald Ray Middlebrooks (September 24, 2025) and Harold Wayne Nichols (December 11, 2025).
-Smith and Black were executed as scheduled, thus ending the five-year pause on executions.
+Smith, Black, and Nichols were executed as scheduled, thus ending the five-year pause on executions.

 Eight of the 276 botched executions from 1890 to 2010 occurred in Tennessee.